 “You try to scream, but all that wood paneling stops the sound before you make it…”

 You start to freeze as the horror of this basement hits you right between the eyes, you’re paralyzed…”

 Yep.
 Paralyzed is probably the best term for what we felt when we looked at tackling this space.

 Paralyzed.
 “And no one was gonna save us from this beast about to strike…we were fighting for our life inside a killer…” Killer basement.
 That’s what we are dealing with here.
 And CLEARLY not killer in any good way.

 See the gross-ness in the shot above?
 No, I don’t mean the linoleum…although that’s pretty nasty too.
 I mean the blackness on the wall?
 Mold.
 YUP, mold behind the baseboards.
 And this was eerily reminiscent of that one time, in our dining room, when I ripped off the chair rail and found something a bit scary.
-Then we ripped MORE down, moulding, drywall, you name it, and found THIS…
+Then we ripped MORE down, molding, drywall, you name it, and found THIS…

 You’re a lucky ducky if that shot doesn’t immediately draw within you a scream of utter horror and shock.
 Prior to buying this house, I would have been blissfully unaware of what we’re looking at right there as well.
 But now, I’m MUCH older, and at least a little wiser.
 That, my friends, is termite damage (insert that maniacal laugh of Vincent Price from Thriller HERE).
 And I gotta tell you, I am out of my mind nervous about what we’re going to find behind these moldy baseboards here in the basement.
 Because where there’s water damage, there can also be termite damage.
 Sooooooo….if someone happens to know some stellar meditation, self-calming techniques, breathing strategies…or just happens to have some extra Xanax lying around that they feel they could spare….message me, and I’ll send you my address (joking. sort of).